Nazca lines: Location

-Rediscovery
+Recorded history

-The first published mention of the Nazca Lines was by Pedro Cieza de León in his book of 1553, where he described them as trail markers.
+The first published mention of the Nazca Lines was by Spanish conquistador Pedro Cieza de León in his 1553 book, where he described them as trail markers.
 In 1569, Luis Monzón reported having seen ancient ruins in Peru, including the remains of "roads".

 Although the lines were partially visible from nearby hills, the first to report them in the twentieth century were Peruvian military and civilian pilots.
 In 1927, Peruvian archaeologist Toribio Mejía Xesspe spotted them while he was hiking through the foothills.
 He discussed them at a conference in Lima in 1939.

-Paul Kosok, an American historian from Long Island University in New York, is credited as the first scholar to study the Nazca Lines in depth.
+American historian Paul Kosok is credited as the first scholar to study the lines in depth.
 While in Peru in 1940–41 to study ancient irrigation systems, he flew over the lines and realized that one was in the shape of a bird.
 Another chance observation helped him see how lines converged on the horizon at the winter solstice in the Southern Hemisphere.

 Kosok began to study how the lines might have been created, as well as to try to determine their purpose.
 He was joined by archaeologist Richard P. Schaedel from the United States, and Maria Reiche, a German mathematician and archaeologist from Lima, to try to determine the purpose of the Nazca Lines.
 They proposed that the figures were designed as astronomical markers on the horizon to show where the sun and other celestial bodies rose on significant dates.
 Archaeologists, historians, and mathematicians have all tried to determine the purpose of the lines.

 Determining how they were made has been easier than determining why they were made.
 Scholars have theorized that the Nazca people could have used simple tools and surveying equipment to construct the lines.
 Archaeological surveys have found wooden stakes in the ground at the end of some lines, which supports this theory.
 One such stake was carbon-dated and was the basis for establishing the age of the design complex.

 Joe Nickell, an American investigator of the paranormal, religious artifacts, and folk mysteries, reproduced the figures in the early twenty-first century by using the same tools and technology that would have been available to the Nazca people.
 In so doing, he refuted the 1969 hypothesis of Erich von Däniken, who suggested that "ancient astronauts" had constructed these works.
 With careful planning and simple technologies, Nickell proved that a small team of people could recreate even the largest figures within days, without any aerial assistance.
 Scientific American characterized Nickell's work as "remarkable in its exactness" when compared to the existing lines.